 In the context of Agentic RAG systems, AI agents extend the capabilities of large language models by accessing external knowledge sources to perform tasks.
 These agents are autonomous in their decision-making and proactive problem-solving abilities.

 Memory, too, plays a key role in the functioning of AI agents, allowing them to recall past tasks, plan detailed actions, and adapt their behavior.
-Semantic caching enables these agents to store past query results and context, making task execution more efficient.
+Semantic caching enables these agents to store previous retrieved context and query results, making task execution more efficient and improving the accuracy of the final response.

 Fundamentals of RAG Agents